-Enter a keyword (e.g. pagoda) in the search box and, if desired, use advanced search for more targetted searches.
+Enter a keyword (e.g. pagoda) in the Search box and, if desired, then use Advanced search for more targetted searches.

-Particular images for which you know the HPC image reference number or identifier (e.g. Ba05-072), can be searched for by entering that image reference number in the search box.
+Individual images for which you know the HPC image reference number or identifier (e.g. Ba05-072), can be searched for by entering that image reference number in the Search box.

 Work by a particular photographer can be searched for via the Photographers tab in the top bar.
-Click or tap on the lead image to access biographical details and images by that photographer.
+Click or tap on the lead image to see biographical details and images by that photographer.

 Featured Collections, such as those collections grouped together into the ‘Chinese Maritime Customs collections’, can be accessed by the tab in the top bar.